trishaguarin/LBYARCH-MP2/README.md

 | Assembly | 1000  x 1000 | 2312.103 microseconds |

 ## Short Performance Analysis
-The benchmark results clearly shows that the x86-64 Assembly implementation of the function outperforms the C implementation of the function across all image sizes tested.
+The benchmark results clearly show that the x86-64 Assembly implementation of the function outperforms the C implementation of the function across all image sizes tested.
 For the 10x10 image, Assembly runs 2.8x faster C. For 100x100, Assembly achieves its highest performance boost at 4.0× faster than C. For the 1000x1000 image, the advantage of Assembly slightly decreases to 1.8x faster than C, but still shows a significant improvement.

 Despite the varying speed improvement of the Assembly implementation across the different image sizes, it still consistently performs faster than the C implementation, highlighting the efficiency of a low-level programming language in handling instructions and memory operations.